-- 1. Unload the vehicle so that tires are supporting only the weight of the vehicle. - Turn the key switch to the OFF position, remove the key, and leave the Forward/Reverse switch in the NEUTRAL position during storage. - 3.
+1. Unload the vehicle so that tires are supporting only the weight of the vehicle.

+- 2. Turn the key switch to the OFF position, remove the key, and leave the Forward/Reverse switch in the NEUTRAL position during storage. - 3.
 If so installed, turn off all accessories, including GPS units, fans, etc. - 4.
-Place the Run/Tow switch in the TOW position.
+Place the Tow/Run switch in the TOW position.

-NOTE: All functions of the dash-mounted charger information light are disabled when the Run/Tow switch is in the TOW position.
+NOTE: All functions of the dash-mounted charge indicator light are disabled when the Tow/Run switch is in the TOW position.